Before Your SESSION:

 1. Get some sleep!
 We’ve all been there.. lagging from a long night and dysfunctional the next day.
 Lack of rest can amplify pain and stress, so it’s best if you’re well-rested, alert, and in-tune with your body during your session.

-2. Make sure you’ve eaten a full meal and are well-hydrated prior.
+2. Make sure you’ve eaten a full meal and are well-hydrated.
 If you’re scheduled for a longer session it’s always a good idea to bring snacks too.
 Tattooing can take a toll on the body and you’ll need to maintain some fuel for a smoother experience for both you and your artist.

 3. Practice good hygiene and please shower!
 Clean skin is easier and more sanitary to work with, but avoid scrubbing and exfoliating too much as new skin is fragile and more difficult to work on.
 Light exercise before your session is ok, just avoid anything strenuous that may cause muscle strain, soreness, and discomfort.

 4. Hydrated, healthy skin is crucial, but please avoid moisturizing on the day of your appointment.
-It’s important to moisturize your skin in the weeks and days ahead, especially in the winter months when skin can become dry, but please refrain the day of to avoid any issues with the tattooing process.
+It’s important to moisturize your skin in the weeks and days ahead, especially in the winter months when skin can become dry, but please refrain day of to avoid any issues with the tattooing process.
 Skin is a tricky canvas and caring for your skin helps your artist a ton.

 8. Tattoos hurt.
 We all have our way of coping with pain, but please do not show up to your appointment under the influence of drugs and/or alcohol.
 Being under the influence during your session can lead to a number of issues, but most importantly alcohol thins your blood and can cause complications during the tattoo process.
 If you plan to use a numbing cream please let your artist know and apply at least one hour before your session.